SURFnet/certificates-bcp/dialogue.md

 You got it!
 Isn't that beautiful?
 It's called public key cryptography.

-## Act 2, where Alice explains that you also need signing/authentication
+## Act 2, where Alice explains that you also need signatures.

 > So, let's get started.
 I'll send you an encrypted message.
 Give me your public key!